 Philippe Rombi‘s beautiful score topped my list of favorite scores of 2009.
 Since then I’ve seen the film which stars Jean-Paul Belmondo as a lonely old man and his dog who find themselves suddenly living on the streets.
 The film isn’t much in the way of plot, character development or anything else for that matter, but Rombi’s score still generates heart-tugging emotion.
 Obviously he was inspired by something beyond what shows on the screen.
 With its heartbreaking main theme and an emotional pull that won’t let go, the score is still just as powerful as it was when I first heard it a year ago.

 1. BALLAD OF A SOLDIER (1959)

 For a country so far removed for most of us, there is something universally human that Russians capture in their filmmaking.
 And few stories are more human than this simple tale of a young hero during World War II who, instead of a medal, gets leave to visit his mother and fix their roof, traveling the vast breadth of Russia by train and falling in love.
 The visuals are haunting, the performances by the two beautiful young leads are affecting, and the finale is gut-wrenching.
-Mikhail Ziv‘s poignant score captures war, home and love in music that overflows with emotion.
+Mikhail Ziv‘s poignant score captures war, home, and love in music that overflows with emotion.
 The film and the score haunted me for years before I ever found a performance of the music.
 A 20-minute concert suite conducted by Sergei Skripka with the Russian State Symphony Cinema Orchestra can be downloaded at ClassicalArchives.com for under $6!
-Both film and score are highly recommended.
+Both the film and score are highly recommended.